 Wash and soak the rice for 1 hour.

 In a pressure cooker, heat the oil on low flame.

 Toss in the sliced onions.

-Saute till colour changes to golden brown.
+Saute till the color changes to golden brown.

-Put in the dals, rice and water.
+Put in the dals, rice, and water.

 Keep the water level about 3 inches above the rice and dal mix.